ofdavis/ofdavis-website/content/papers/eitc.md

 ##### Abstract:

-Although the Earned Income Tax Credit is one of the largest and most extensively studied programs affecting low-income workers in the U.S., relatively little is known about the mechanisms for the labor-supply effects observed in the literature.
-Motivated by a wealth of prior sociological and survey research showing EITC recipients devote a substantial share of tax refunds to purchasing and maintaining vehicles necessary for job search and commuting, this study examines the personal transportation pathway.
-I use a simulated instrument approach leveraging metro-level variation in EITC exposure to compare labor-supply responses to policy changes between areas with varying levels of dependence on cars for commuting workers.
-The main results give strong support to the transportation mechanism: labor-supply effects are roughly 20\% smaller in cities with abundant public transportation and 20\% larger in highly car-dependent areas.
-Supplemental analyses into the seasonality of estimated EITC responses, however, provide less support for the hypothesized pathway.
-The paper also presents new results using the simulated instrument approach to address two outstanding questions in the literature: the effects of state EITC supplements and the impact of the 2009 EITC expansion.
+Despite ample evidence that the Earned Income Tax Credit (EITC) boosts labor supply, its underlying mechanisms remain underexplored.
+This study examines the hypothesis that the EITC supports employment by helping recipients afford personal transportation.
+I build a simulated instrument leveraging metro-level variation in EITC exposure to compare responses to policy changes between areas with varying commuting characteristics.
+Estimated employment effects are roughly 20% smaller where public transportation is abundant and 20% larger in car-dependent areas.
+Additional analyses show significant associations between EITC expansion and car ownership.
+The paper also presents new evidence on state-level EITCs and the 2009 EITC expansion.

 ---